The Allure and History of Edomae Sushi: A Masterpiece of Traditional Craft

 - Directions from station

-- 5 minutes walk from Nakameguro Station
+- 5-10 minute's walk from Nakameguro Station

 - Payment methods